zuomozu/chatbotnlp/README.md

-# chatbotnlp
+# ZUOMOZU: AI Support for Personal Well-being

-# AI  Mental Assist Chatbot using BERT2BERT
+# BERT2BERT-Powered AI Chatbot for Enhancing Well-being and Emotional Balance

-This project implements a conversational AI chatbot using the BERT2BERT model.
-It is fine-tuned on a custom dataset and deployed via a Flask web interface.
+This project implements a conversational AI chatbot using the BERT2BERT model, fine-tuned on a custom dataset of chat history between humans and AI-psychiatrists.
+The chatbot is deployed via a Flask web interface for seamless interaction.

 ## Installation